- Selective shielding

 - Matrix scan

-Capacitive keyboards have an interesting characteristic that the capacitive sensing takes place directly under the plunger.
+With conventional matrix scan capacitive keyboards the sensing takes place directly under the plunger.
 This is where the return spring would be in many other switch types.
 As a consequence, capacitive keyboards tend to have the return spring or buckling rubber sleeve on the outside, underneath the keycap.
 Topre’s conical spring method is unusual in allowing the rubber dome to be placed safely inside each key.

 The majority of capacitive keyboards are matrix scanned, with centralised electronics that query each key in sequence.
 However, there were also designs where each key had its own dedicated capacitance sensor.
 The various implementations are listed where possible in the approximate order in which they were invented.